 Income & Employment

-Considering their harsh living conditions, we are encouraged to find that FINCA clients in Malawi earn an average annual profit of $2,727.
-They are also successful at generating jobs, employing 2.9 people per enterprise, the highest in the region.
-Total employment in our clients' enterprises is nearly 134,000 people country-wide.
-Our clients estimate that about 20% of this employment is directly due to the FINCA loan.
+In the midst of a difficult economic environment, it is encouraging to find that FINCA clients in Malawi earn an average annual profit of $2,727.
+They are also successful at generating jobs, employing 2.9 people per enterprise, the highest in the entire network.
+This means that about 106,000 people are working in the enterprises of our clients, who estimate that about 20 percent of this employment is directly due to the FINCA loan.
 Wage quality is also surprisingly good — two thirds of workers are earning wages that are above the national poverty line.

 Attaining Business and Personal Goals